 For obvious space reasons, I will not debate my thoughts on it.
-There are convincing arguments for and against their relevance to human nutrition; if somewhat the opposing former offered somewhat of an interesting yet dare I say it – compelling argument/s.
+There are convincing arguments for and against their relevance to human nutrition.
+If somewhat the opposing former offered somewhat interesting yet dare I say it – compelling argument.

 My experiences with HIGH vs LOW fibre intake during refeeds and SKD days are interestingly met with both pros and cons.
 Do I consider Fibre a “nutrient”?
 No. Do I consider it a “supplement” then to any existing human diet?
 Yes.

 But How “essential” is it for such a supplement?
 I’d say not by any means of it as “Ultra-Mega-Hyper-Crucially-Every-Meal-Every-Minute/Hour-Of-My-Lifetime-Thus-Far” – “essential”.

 Here are my sample “repercussions” having religiously following to conventional dogma of “Fibre is good”.
 From very bad flatulence/gas (lingering for days on end even after up to three days of SKD <35g of carbs reentry).
 To (surprise!) quite bad constipation, to mind-numbness / tiredness, sluggishness.
 And get this….mineral depletion symptoms (to think that my second year of Keto I’d be immune…).
 Particularly if I were to implement psyllium husks; I feel more as though as something is just “sitting” there.